tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity--part_2.md

 }
 {% endhighlight %}

 Nyan Cat is moving again, but is unable to move diagonally-up-and-left (northwest) across the screen.
-(S)he can no longer achieve a diagonal input thrust of 16.7 -- instead maxing out at 12 -- and, as a result, is now overwhelmed by the combined forces of wind and gravity
+(S)he can no longer achieve a diagonal input thrust of 16.7 -- instead maxing out at 12 -- and, as a result, is now overwhelmed by the combined forces of wind and gravity.
 You will also notice a slightly delayed reaction to releasing the arrow keys.
 This has nothing to do with your code, but is related to the input manager settings.

 ### Adjusting Input Manager Settings

 The Unity *Input Manager* allows you to reference your inputs by axis name -- for example: `Input.GetAxis('Vertical')`.
-This is useful because you can map multiple device axes (of gamepads, keyboards, etc.) to the same name, and furthermore, reconfigure your inputs without having to edit your code.
+This is useful because you can map multiple device axes (of gamepads, keyboards, etc.) to the same name, and then reconfigure your inputs without having to edit your code.

 The delayed input Nyan Cat is experiencing is due to Unity's analog stick emulation.
 Whereas a key registers as either pressed or not pressed, an analog input is sensitive to any pressures between.
 For this reason keys and buttons return a `0` *or* `1`, whereas analog inputs return a floating-point value ranging from `0.0` *to* `1.0`.
 More correctly speaking, because the analog stick's up and down are diametrically opposed, the `Input.GetAxis('Vertical')` values range between `-1.0` and `1.0`.
-When Unity is handling axis input from a keyboard, it mimics an analog stick by returning floating-point values --  and even goes a step further: when one releases an arrow key, Unity simulates the stick's re-centering by returning a range of values before reaching absolute zero again.
+When Unity is handling axis input from a keyboard, it mimics an analog stick by returning floating-point values -- and even goes a step further: when one releases an arrow key, Unity simulates the stick's re-centring by returning a range of values before reaching absolute zero again.

-The normalize function does not work well with this, rounding the floating-point values to 1 (or -1) while the simulated re-centering is taking place.
+The normalize function does not work well with this, rounding the floating-point values to 1 (or -1) while the simulated re-centring occurs.
 However, Unity provides a setting to control the spring-back force, termed *Gravity*.
 Select **Edit > Project Settings > Input** and then, using the Inspector, set the *Gravity* to `3000` for both the *Horizontal* and *Vertical* axes:

 <figure>
   <img src="{{ site.url }}/img/aitvuup2/03-adjust-input-gravity.png" class="fullwidth" />